FGBASTANTE/DEoS/README.md

 # DEoS
-##PREDICTIVE MODEL FOR EXPLOSIVE DETONATION PARAMETERS\n
+PREDICTIVE MODEL FOR EXPLOSIVE DETONATION PARAMETERS

 In this script is implemented the DEoS model, a predictive model of explosive detonation velocity and pressure based on first order approximation of the detonation velocity equation.
 Please see: